hoakusa/Alphabet-Studio/README.md

 ### Create new page
 1. Add new component `new component` folder with `controller`, `view.html`, `route` and/or `service` (optional).
 2. Remember to import `new component` in `app.js`_app main controller.
-3. Add content to component output `view.html` and change its apperance.
+3. Add content to component output `view.html` and change its appearance.

 # License